sudormrfbin/pac/README.md

 ## Install

-Download and extract the precompiled binary from the releases page and put it somewhere in you `$PATH`
+Download and extract the precompiled binary from the releases page and put it somewhere in you `$PATH`.

 ## Usage